-Dragon's many selection and navigation commands can help you quickly edit text-whether or not this text was created by voice.
+Dragon can help you quickly edit text whether or not this text was created by voice.
 The exercise below is to be performed entirely by voice, but remember that for optimal productivity in daily work you may use a combination of voice and keyboard/mouse.